govau/service-manual/content/content-strategy/search-engine-optimisation/intro.md

 ---
 layout: intros/intro_with_nav
-subtitle: Improve the user experience when you optimise content for search engines.
-This helps people find the information they're looking for.
+subtitle: Get better search results for users with search engine optimisation (SEO).
+Optimise content to make it easy for people to find the information they're looking for via search engines.
 category: Content Strategy
 ---